petervanderdoes/AVH-Extended-Categories/readme.txt

 == Screenshots ==
 None

-== Arbitrary section ==
+== Changelog ==

-* Version 2.0.2
+= Version 2.0.2 =
 * Top categories widget caused error in PHP4.

-* Version 2.0.1
+= Version 2.0.1 =
 * Reported problem with calling a class by self ()

-* Version 2.0
+= Version 2.0 =
 * Updated for WordPress 2.8.
 Unlimited amount of Extended Categories widgets is now possible.
 * In WordPress 2.8 you have the options to select depth when showing hierarchy.
 See FAQ for more information.
 * With WordPress 2.8 there is a new widget, AVH Extended Categories Top.
 This will show the top categories based on amount of posts.

-* Version 1.5.1
+= Version 1.5.1 =
 * Bugfix: Compatibility issue with the plugin wp-security-scan

-* Version 1.5
+= Version 1.5 =
 * RFC: Option to show RSS feed after categories

-* Version 1.4.1
+= Version 1.4.1 =
 * Bugfix: Problem when using multiple widgets with the dropdown option.

-* Version 1.4
+= Version 1.4 =
 * Ability to have up to 9 widgets.

-* Version 1.3
+= Version 1.3 =
 * You can select which categories to show (Requires WordPress 2.5.1 or higher).

-* Version 1.2
+= Version 1.2 =
 * When no category or an empty category is selected the dropdown menu shows Select Category, like the default category widget.

-* Version 1.1
+= Version 1.1 =
 * Dropdown menu didn't work.
 Page wasn't refreshed with selected category.

-* Version 1.0
+= Version 1.0 =
  * Initial version